drakovic23/ffScraper/README.md

 Making a get request to /daily/:date is similar to the monthly request, however here we provide a full date

-As an example: /daily/Apr15.2019 will return all events for April 15, 2019
+As an example: /daily/Apr15.2019 will return an array of events for April 15, 2019